-- Jubii Europe's current CEO, Mr Fred Wilsdorf, has been appointed for an indefinite period of time.
+- Jubii Europe has not developed a long term value creation strategy, given the ongoing liquidation process of Jubii Europe (1.1.1 through 1.1.4) - Jubii Europe's current CEO, Mr Fred Wilsdorf, has been appointed for an indefinite period of time.
 The Company believes this cannot be unilaterally changed and that given the liquidation process of Jubii Europe such change would not be beneficial to the Company.
-Due to the strategic decision which has been taken in 2008 the variable part of Mr Fred Wilsdorf's remuneration for 2014/2015 has not contained a long-term incentive.
+Due to the strategic decision which has been taken in 2008 the variable part of Mr Fred Wilsdorf's remuneration for 2018/2019 has not contained a long-term incentive.
 Further details can be taken from the Annex Remuneration Policy which is also available on the corporate website of the Company.
-Any termination payments will be subject to German law, regulation and practice on termination of employment contracts, which means that a severance payment could be in excess one year's salary.
+Any termination payments will be subject to German law, regulation and practice on termination of employment contracts, which means that a severance payment could be in excess of one year's salary.
 Without prejudice to Section 2:132 (3) of the Dutch Civil Code, Mr Wilsdorf has a German law employment agreement with Jubii Europe GmbH.
-(II.1.1; II.2; II.2.8) - In the event of (potential) conflicts of interest between Jubii Europe and members of its Management Board or Supervisory Board, the Company's Supervisory Board will decide on the internal decision-making process to be followed in respect thereof, provided that the relevant board member will be excluded from taking part in deliberations and/or decision-making on subjects in which he has a conflict of interest within the (narrow) meaning of Section 2:129(6) or Section 2:140(5) of the Dutch Civil Code.
-Jubii Europe does not acknowledge that transactions with Bertelsmann or Telefónica or their respective affiliates that are of minor importance to Jubii Europe must per se be treated as transactions involving conflicts of interests.
-(II.3.2; II.3.3; III.6.1; III.6.2) - All of Jubii Europe's Supervisory Board members occupy or occupied functions (as a director, officer or otherwise) or are otherwise engaged with a holder of class AA or AB shares or parties related thereto.
-Accordingly the Supervisory Board members do not qualify as "independent" within the meaning of the relevant code provisions; however, otherwise the Supervisory Board members meet all criteria for independence set forth in the relevant code provisions (III.2.1; III.2.2; III.3.2; III.5.1)
+(2.2.1; 3.1.2; 3.2.3) ), which was terminated in accordance with the final liquidation of the company in early 2019.
+Subsequently, Mr Wilsdorf will hold a board agreement or employment contract with Jubii Europe N.V. with the same conditions as previous agreed upon.